Collards Manual

 Signaled when a piece of content could not be located.

-[condition] DUPLICATE-ERROR ERROR
+[condition] DUPLICATE-ID-ERROR ERROR

-is signaled.
+When content is supplied for registration and uses a @CONTENT-ID that has already been registered, a DUPLICATE-ERROR is signaled.
 It is not signaled if both the original and new content have the same path.

 [function] LIST-CONTENT-IDS CONDITION